Sarah269/sarah269/README.md

 Analyst.
 Problem-solver.
 Collaborator
 -------------------------------------------------------

-IT professional with 5+ years experience working with application teams, engineers, and developers to deliver projects.
+IT professional with 7+ years experience working with application teams, engineers, and developers to deliver projects.
 I have worked on projects for data warehouses, data marts, application enchancements, and data center server installs.
-My projects involved working with resources based in the United States, Ireland, India, Costa Rica, Philippines, and Hong Kong.
-I am brushing up on my SQL and SAS skills.
-Learning new skills.
-Looking forward to new opportunities.
+My projects involved collaborating with resources based in the United States, Ireland, India, Costa Rica, Philippines, and Hong Kong.
+Motivated self-starter.
+"Can-do" attitude.
+Works independently or in a team.

 *   🌍  I'm based in United States
-*   🧠  I'm learning Python
+*   🧠  SQL, SAS, Python
-*   ⚡  Experienced with SDLC, Waterfall, and Kanban
+*   ⚡  SDLC, Waterfall, Kanban, Six Sigma DMAIC
 *   ⚡  Over ten years experience working remotely and delivering projects

 <h2>👨‍💻 Directory:</h2>